Papaglory/AI-Warship/README.md

 For a more in-depth look at this project, please refer to [mariusnaasen.com/projects/ai-warship](https://mariusnaasen.com/projects/ai-warship).

 ## Author
-Marius H. Naasen, originally created August 2018.
+Marius H. Naasen, originally created and last updated August 2018.